 Other laser hair removal machines use air to cool your skin before, during and after treatment in some cases.

 Check with each laser clinic you speak with regarding the machines they use and what cooling feature they offer before agreeing to use their services.
-ResearchOpens in a new tab. is available that discusses common cooling options and the pros and cons of each.
+Research is available that discusses common cooling options and the pros and cons of each.

 Post laser hair removal routine